The Building Academy

 From Plans to Progress

-With the site set up and secured, things have started to feel very real.
-Our first official build day was on Saturday, 11th April, which lined up nicely with the school’s 40th Anniversary celebrations.
+With the site set up and secured, things started to feel very real.
+Alongside the school lesson times, we have occasional weekend build days.
+The first of these took place on Saturday, the 11th April, which lined up nicely with the school’s 40th Anniversary celebrations.

-Rodney Pope and Thomas Robb from Waiheke Home Builders led the day, working alongside students as they got stuck into building the subfloor.
+Rodney Pope from Waiheke Home Builders led the day, working alongside students as they got stuck into building the subfloor.
 It was awesome to see everyone pitching in, learning as they went, and making solid progress in just one day.
 There was plenty of pride in the work being done.
+Rodney now supports Dave, teaching the students during the week.
+Without the generous donation of their time, the academy would not be possible.

 Backed by Our Community